Make Private Mortgage Insurance a Thing of the Past

-For loans made since July 1999, lenders are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan gets under 78 percent of your purchase price � but not at the point the borrower achieves 22 percent equity.
-(There are some loans that are excluded -like some loans considered 'high risk'.)
-However, you can actually cancel PMI yourself (for mortgages closed after July 1999) when your equity rises to 20 percent, without consideration of the original price of purchase.
+For loans made after July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan gets below 78 percent of your purchase amount � but not when the borrower earns 22 percent equity.
+(This legal requirment does not apply to certain higher risk mortgages.)
+However, you have the right to cancel PMI yourself (for mortgage loans closed after July 1999) when your equity gets to 20 percent, no matter the original purchase price.

-At Nationwide Home Loans, we answer questions about PMI every day.
+Nationwide Home Loans can answer questions about PMI and many others.
 Give us a call at 5626935048.

 Got a Question?